 The slim silhouette and lighter style of dresses in the twenties also had a dramatic effect on women’s 1920s lingerie.
-In the 1900s a woman would wear drawers/bloomers, chemise, corset, corset cover, and several petticoats underneath her dress.
-Up 11 layers of lingerie was put on a well to do lady.
+In the 1900s, a woman would wear drawers/bloomers, chemise, corset, corset cover, and several petticoats underneath her dress.
+Up to 11 layers of lingerie was put on a well to do lady.
 By the end of the 1920s, a thin woman could only wear a brassier with a teddy and be sufficiently dressed in lingerie.

 Lingerie fabric choices included cottons and silks in the form of satin, pongee, shantung, crepe de chine and silk glove.
 Artificial silk, called Rayon, was a good middle class choice of fabric.
-Rayon is easy to dye so new colors of peach, pink, pastel green, and flesh were available instead of just white.
-Rayon breathed well and was considered very sanitary (a new concern for all in the twenties.)
-In the second half of the decade printed fabrics were becoming trendy.
+Rayon is easy to dye, so new colors of peach, pink, pastel green, and flesh were available instead of just white.
+Rayon breathed well and was considered very sanitary (a new concern for all in the twenties).
+In the second half of the decade, printed fabrics were becoming trendy.
 Dainty decorations like lace, applique, embroidery and ribbon flowers were added to lingerie.
 The underwear had to be as pretty as the outerwear.

 The year, season, styles of outer garments and a woman’s body type determined which lingerie items a woman wore.
 Thin women could get away with less while curvy woman had to create the illusion of thinness with a few layers.